swagger-api/swagger-editor/README.md

 [ ] try react-modal lib instead of creating internal version

 ...more to come
+[ ] fix editor configuration/onChange to always word-wrap.
+  - currently on refresh, displays single line. dev hot-reload, sometimes will wordwrap if monaco is created with a full definition (instead of default string value)
+  - monaco editor currently expects a string (we'll need to support yaml/json) [ ] fix exploding styling/rendering when using in-browser (ctrl+f) find text within monaco
+  - monaco's find+replace feature

 ...reminder of existing features
 [ ] match and extend configurability options